About

 Closing discussion of Film Undone: Elements of a Latent Cinema, Berlin 20–23 July 2023 © Film Undone, photo by Gianmarco Bresadola

-Alix’s experiments with new methods for researching and writing about open-ended and fragmentary artifacts, objects, and histories include a forthcoming book tentatively titled Image Encounters: Photography and the Feminist Art of Being Seen.
+Alix’s experiments with new approaches to researching and writing about open-ended and fragmentary artifacts, objects, and histories include a forthcoming book tentatively titled Image Encounters: Photography and the Feminist Art of Being Seen.
 Offering a complex backstory to the rise of the selfie, this critical–creative account of women and girls in photography is composed of a series of interlinked microessays that closely attend to specific images from across the medium’s history.
 It argues, iteratively, that the feminism of photography consists in its functions as a medium of encounter.

-Alix is the founder and coeditor, with Pardis Dabashi, of the Visualities forum at the online platform of Modernism/modernity; the coorganiser, with Hayley O’Malley and John Hoffman, of the Film Studies Special Interest Group at the Modernist Studies Association; and a founding member and coconvenor of Image Works: Research and Practice in Visual Culture at Cardiff University.
+Alix is the founder and coeditor, with Pardis Dabashi, of the Visualities forum at the online platform of Modernism/modernity; the coorganiser, with Hayley O’Malley and John Hoffman, of the Film Studies Special Interest Group at the Modernist Studies Association; and a founding member and previous convenor of Image Works: Research and Practice in Visual Culture at Cardiff University.
 She is also an experienced and highly engaging public speaker and moderator, having presented screenings, roundtables, and other public events at numerous venues in Cardiff (including Chapter Arts Centre, National Museum Cardiff, and Ffotogallery), as well as Swansea’s Volcano Theatre and Berlin’s Silent Green, among others.

 Alix lives in Cardiff with her husband Dave, a songwriter and musician.
 You can learn a bit more about their work in this profile.
 Follow Alix on Instagram and Twitter.